Awesome Rhyming Riddles with Answers for Kids

 I help you cut paper, both thin and bold.

-In arts and crafts, I'm a handy tool,
+In arts and crafts, I'm a handy tool

-that makes each cutting look cool.
+that makes every cut look so cool.

 I carry my home upon my back,